 Feedback and Information

-Any feedback you provide at this site will be deemed to be non-confidential and not proprietary.
+Any feedback you provide to Udacity will be deemed to be non-confidential and not proprietary.
 Udacity will be free to use and redistribute such information on an unrestricted basis, without any compensation to you.